Valrravn/Cloudcannon-Sample-DocSite/_docs/Task 1/task-1-ssl.md

 * _Organization Validation (OV)_ – A CA validates the website owner and carries out minor background checks, looking into the business and the owner itself.
 These certificates provide improved credibility and consumer trust for businesses.
 * _Extended Validation (EV)_ – A CA validates everything, up to the owner's physical location and legal existence.
 Issued for critical businesses, such as digital banks or money transfer services.

-Validation and protection levels affect the certificate price and time it will take to get one.
+Validation and protection levels affect the certificate price and time it will take to obtain this certificate.

 ## SSL Disadvantages